bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

 Stem-Leaf Plots
 ***************

-A *stem-leaf* plot is a type of histogram where the classes are determined by the leading digitS of the observation valueS.
+A *stem-leaf* plot is a type of histogram where the classes are determined by the leading digits of the observation values.

 For example, you measured the average annual rainfall in inches for Maryland over the course of 20 years and arrived at the following sample,